If this is your first time camping at Burning Man, please read the First-Timer's Guide and the

 1. YOUR WATER BOTTLE is truly vital – carry a spare if you tend to loose things, and especially, have a pouch/backpack/strap/whatever that allows you to have your water with you at all times!

-2. BICYCLES: it might a good idea to have “shared bicycles” as not all of us will be roaming the playa at the same time…coordinate ahead of time, and definitely bring a lock, keyless number code locks are best (bikes do get stolen or “borrowed” on occasion, unfortunately !!!) and something, anything, to decorate your bike, as once you park it amongst 500 similar looking bikes, all equally dusty, it will be impossible to recognize yours unless you have done something unusual to it.
-Plush toys, fake flowers, ribbons, balloons…you name it!
-Shamandome has a few bikes we can share.
+2. BICYCLES: This year Shamandome is including use of a bicycle with your camp fee.
+In order to prevent your playa bike from being stolen or "borrowed" you must bring your own lock - keyless, number-code locks are best - and something, anything, to decorate your bike with.
+Once you park it amongst 500 similar looking bikes, all equally dusty, it will be impossible to recognize yours unless you have done something unusual to it.
+Plush toys, fake flowers, ribbons, balloons…LIGHTS...you name it!

-3. LIGHTS for yourselves AND your bike are vital at night so that you can see and be seen.
-The blinking front lights for bikes are great, for you a blinking headlight and many burners like to have a good supply of glowsticks to wear at night.
+3. LIGHTS for yourselves AND your bike are vital at night so that you can see and be seen and avoid crashes.
+The blinking front lights for bikes are great, for you a blinking headlight, and many burners like to have a good supply of glowsticks to wear at night.

-4. SOLAR SHOWERS: Usually one large shared between 2 people is plenty – you’ll be surprised by how little water it takes to get reasonably clean!
+4. SOLAR SHOWER BAGS: Usually one large shared between 2 people is plenty – you’ll be surprised by how little water it takes to get reasonably clean!

-5. “HUGGIES” WIPES are a burner’s best friend – I swear - get a large pack!!!
+5. “HUGGIES” WIPES are a burner’s best friend - get a large pack!!!

-6. CONTACT LENSES: carry plenty of saline solution, and spares.
-Having all the sand of the playa in your eyes for a week does not make for a good Burning Man experience!!!!
+6. CONTACT LENSES: Carry plenty of saline solution, and spares.
+Having all the dust on the playa in your eyes for a week does not make for a good Burning Man experience!!!!

-7. FOR YOUR TENTS: we will provide a SHADE structure only, on a first come, first served basis – that means plenty of wind and dust will still affect your tent and your belongings inside of it!
+7. FOR YOUR TENTS: we will provide a SHADE structure only - on a first come, first served basis – still, plenty of wind and dust will still affect your tent, and your belongings inside of it!

 It is VITAL that you bring the appropriate amount of heavy duty stakes for your tent, the big fat ones, plastic or steel, and a mallet to drive them in, or your tent might fly to the opposite side of the playa!